anthonyshadow/React-Redux-Fake-Twitch/README.md

 # A application for Streaming live content

-#Run this app with the API and RTMPSERVER
+#Run this app with the API and RTMPSERVER, these can be found in my other repositories, titled appropriately

 #Setup with OBS to record and stram live video